FaithAlone.net

 For you are all sons of God by faith in Christ Jesus (3:26).
 For this is the inheritance: that we obtain eternal life.
 At that point we are sons of God.
 But where does this come from?
 By faith in Christ Jesus.
 This is when we have faith in Christ: in our believing in him, that he is the Son of God, that he himself saves us, and that he carried out that Mystery for our sake and did all those things in the gospel we have discussed.

-Above, we see repeated statements that we are justified by "faith alone", which grants all of the benefits of "justification and liberation".
-And, in his comment on 3:26, we see a good definition of faith as believing in the work of Jesus Christ.
+Above, notice repeated statements that we are justified by "faith alone", which grants all of the benefits of "justification and liberation".
+And, in his comment on 3:26, notice a good definition of faith as believing in the work of Jesus Christ.

 Another early reference to Salvation by faith alone can be seen in the works of Basil (330-379 AD):